Certificate in Orofacial Pain

 Herman Ostrow School of Dentistry of USC

-The Online Certificate in Orofacial Pain is a hybrid program (face-to-face and online classes) with a total of 8 courses (12.5 academic units), specifically designed for the practicing dental professional who wants to improve skills and gain expertise to deliver the best care for patients with complex conditions.
+The Online Certificate in Orofacial Pain is a hybrid program (face-to-face and online classes) with a total of 8 courses (12.5 academic units), specifically designed for domestic and international dentists who want to improve skills and gain expertise to deliver the best care for patients with complex conditions. .

 Program Goals and Objectives

 This program will offer a unique and innovative opportunity for practicing dentists who want to learn more about oral pain including jaw disorders, neuropathies, chronic headaches, sleep and motor disorders.
 The Dentist is often confronted with painful conditions that do not come directly from the dental structures, but whose diagnosis is crucial for proper management, thus avoiding procedures that not only do not solve the chief complaint, but also can complicate the clinical picture.
 Examples of these conditions are musculoskeletal diseases and neuropathic disorders, which are rarely solved by conventional dental treatment.
 Having training in Orofacial Pain benefits the dentist, who will acquire skills to diagnose and effectively treat painful conditions.
 It will also benefit patients suffering from these sometimes incapacitating conditions.
 In addition, society benefits, because with proper management, the impact of a disease in productivity and functionality is reduced, as well as the financial burden of unnecessary treatments.
 Reading, interpreting and critically appraising the oral and maxillofacial pathology, radiology and medicine literature, and knowing how to apply the scientific method and evidence-based practice.

 |OFPM-723||Systems Physiology, Motor Disorders & Sleep Apnea For Dental Residents||2|

 |OFPM-706||TMD, Orthopedics, Rheumatology & Physical Therapy For Dental Residents||2|